RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 1.md

 D. Openness principle
 Answer: D.

-The openness principle requires any entity that gathers personally identifiable information (PII) about a person to allow that person to access the information.
+The **openness principle **requires any entity that **gathers personally identifiable information (PII) about a person to allow that person to access the information**.
 The other answers are meaningless in this context.

-### Question # 14 - The Organisation for Economic Cooperation and Development (OECD) is a multinational entity that creates nonbinding policy suggestions for its member countries.
+### [important knowledge] Question # 14 - The Organisation for Economic Cooperation and Development (OECD) is a multinational entity that creates nonbinding policy suggestions for its member countries.
 The OECD has published recommendations for privacy laws.
-The OECD privacy principles influenced which lawmaking body and are readily apparent in the law(s) it created?
+The OECD privacy principles [influenced] which lawmaking body and are readily apparent in the law(s) it created?
 A. U.S. Congress
 B. European Union (EU)
 C. Politburo
 D. International Standards Organization (ISO)
 Answer: B.

-The EU crafted first the EU Data Directive and then the General Data Protection Regulation largely according to the OECD guidelines.
+[important] **The EU crafted first the EU Data Directive and then the General Data Protection Regulation largely according to the OECD guidelines**.

 The US Congress has (at the time of this writing) made no broad federal privacy law and instead has treated personal privacy on an industry-by-industry basis.
 The Politburo no longer exists.
 The ISO is not a lawmaking body.

-### Question # 15 - Which of the following is not a way in which an entity located outside the European Union (EU) can be allowed to gather and process privacy data belonging to EU citizens?
+### [important] Question # 15 - Which of the following is not a way in which an entity located [outside the European Union (EU)] can be allowed to gather and process privacy data belonging to EU citizens?
 A. Be located in a country with a nationwide law that complies with the EU laws.
 B. Appeal to the EU High Court for permission.
 C. Create binding contractual language that complies with the EU laws.